 Now, the simple thing to do is to submit a price and then hope that Firm A both gets the job, and chooses you to do the steelwork.
 But if that’s all you’re doing, you’re missing a trick.
 Firm A will be one of three or four companies tendering.
 Each of those will be getting prices from four or five steel companies.
 If you only give one price to one builder on that project, you’ve only got a one in twenty chance of actually getting the work.
 Those are bad odds, considering all the work that goes into pricing up the quote on something as big as a school.

-So for ten minutes’ work, we’ve now got our steelwork client in the running on three on the tendering companies.
+So for ten minutes’ work, we’ve now got our steelwork client in the running on three of the tendering companies.
 And there’s more.
 Because the estimator at Firm B liked my proactive approach and thought we’d offered a good price, he let me know about another project they had coming up nearby – could we put in a price for that too?

 There’s still more.
 Don’t be content with sitting back and waiting for a yes or no. When all the prices go back and the contract is awarded, follow up the job with the architect or surveyor and see who won it.
 If A, B or C won it, then they’ve already got your price.
 If Firm D or E wins it, and you didn’t know about them, then get in touch quickly and copy your price across.

 This is a lengthy process for one job!
-It might take three of four months to follow through.
+It might take three or four months to follow through.
 It’s a lot of work, but all the time we’re building relationships with companies, showing that we’re confident in our service and ready to go out and get work.
 As we talk to all these companies, each of them has multiple jobs that we can then pursue.
 One leads to four, leads to eight – like nuclear fission.